THOMAS E. BAUER, baritone

-Thomas E. Bauer, who received his earliest musical training with the Regensburger Domspatzen (Cathedral Choir) and went on to study voice at the University of Music and Theatre in Munich.
+Thomas E. Bauer received his earliest musical training as a member of the Regensburg Domspatzen (Cathedral Choir) and went on to study voice at the University of Music and Theatre in Munich.

-As a concert vocalist he is very much in international demand, having appeared with the Boston Symphony (Bernard Haitink), Concentus Musicus (Nikolaus Harnoncourt), Filarmonica della Scala (Zubin Mehta), Leipzig Gewandhaus (Herbert Blomstedt, Riccardo Chailly and Sir John Eliot Gardiner), Amsterdam Concertgebouw (Philippe Herreweghe), the National Symphony in Washington, DC (Ivan Fischer), NDR Symphony (Thomas Hengelbrock and Markus Stenz), Zurich Opera Orchestra (Adam Fischer), the Netherlands Radio Chamber Philharmonic (Masaaki Suzuki), the Hague Philharmonic (Jan Willem de Vriend) and the Zurich Tonhalle Orchestra (Sir Roger Norrington).
+As a concert vocalist he is very much in international demand, having appeared with the Boston Symphony (Bernard Haitink), Concentus Musicus (Nikolaus Harnoncourt), Filarmonica della Scala (Zubin Mehta), Leipzig Gewandhaus (Herbert Blomstedt, Riccardo Chailly and Sir John Eliot Gardiner), the National Symphony in Washington, DC (Ivan Fischer), NDR Symphony (Thomas Hengelbrock and Markus Stenz), Zurich Opera Orchestra (Ádám Fischer), and the Zurich Tonhalle Orchestra (Sir Roger Norrington).
 Recently, under the baton of Ingo Metzmacher, he sang in Schubert’s Lazarus at the Salzburg Festival, and Schoenberg’s Jakobsleiter with the Deutsches Symphonie-Orchester at the Berlin Philharmonie.

-Thomas E. Bauer is the founder and director of the Kulturwald Festival in the Bavarian Forest, which will be featuring Wagner’s Rheingold this season.
+Thomas E. Bauer is the founder and artistic director of the Kulturwald Festival in the Bavarian Forest, which will be featuring Wagner’s Rheingold this season.

 2016/2017 season (Representation: General management | Management: Daniela Spering | Administration: Stephanie Watin)